auburn-comp-math/math-5650-6650.homework/README.md

-# starter kit for line search
+# Starter Kit for Line Search

 # Introduction
 In this assignment, you will implement the following algorithms and apply them to the test problems.